 The quote above has two important pieces of information:

-- The “only one rollover” rule for IRA’s does not apply to conversions as conversions are not considered a roll-over.
-So, this rule does not apply to “Trustee-trusee” roth conversions.
+- The “only one rollover” rule for IRA’s does not apply to conversions.
+This is because conversions are not considered a roll-over.
+So, this rule does not apply to “Trustee-trustee” Roth conversions.
 Trustee-trustee conversions simply means that you are making a transfer within the same financial institution.
-For example, if you buy a taxable IRA at Vanguard and then convert that to a Roth IRA at Vanguard, that would be deemed a “Trustee-Trustee” transfer.
+For example, if you buy a taxable IRA at Vanguard and then convert that to a Roth IRA at Vanguard.
+That would be deemed a “Trustee-Trustee” transfer.

 Take Home: Did I miss the backdoor Roth for the year?

-If you, like me, made the mistake of attempting your first backdoor Roth (or the first in several years) and missed the December 31st date, you can still contribute to the previous year’s taxable IRA and then convert this money in the current calender year.
-Additionally, if you make another Roth IRA contribution for the current calendar year, you can convert that as well.
-So, for example:
+If you made the mistake of attempting your first backdoor Roth and missed the December 31st date, don’t worry.
+You can still contribute to the previous year’s Traditional IRA.
+Then you can convert this money in the current calendar year.
+Additionally, if you make another Traditional IRA contribution for the current calendar year, you can convert that as well.
+Here is an example.

 On 1/2/18, I made a $5500 contribution for both my spouse and me (total of $11,000) for the 2017 tax year.
 [The contributions have now increased to $6,000 per person: $12,000 for two people in a marriage in 2019].

 Too good to be true?
 You can go read the IRS document linked above for yourself.
 For me, I was very glad to find out that I hadn’t missed out!
-And I didn’t even talk about the step-transaction in a Backdoor Roth post (unlike this one, where I do talk about the step-transaction).
+And I didn’t even talk about the step-transaction in a Backdoor Roth IRA post.
+If you want to know more about that this is where I talk about the step-transaction).

 Have you made a backdoor Roth contribution and conversion yet?
 Have you made the same (almost) mistake as me?
 What is your take?